Need serology?

 Why use PCR to detect primate infectious diseases?

-The sensitivity, specificity and speed with which pathogens are identified by PCR enable diagnostic, research and monitoring possibilities unavailable using other techniques.
+The sensitivity, specificity and speed with which pathogens and mutations are identified by PCR enable diagnostic, research and monitoring possibilities unavailable using other techniques.
 Molecular techniques represent a dramatically effective tool for the diagnosis of disease in valuable populations of nonhuman primates and other animals.

 How is molecular, PCR-based testing complementary to other kinds of testing?